One of the most popular alternatives to roses out there is the Gardenia.

 Mulching with 2 to 3″ inches of bark or pine straw will have a big effect on the plant’s health.

-You will need to pay attention to spacing, giving these plants a 48 ” inch berth further.
+You must pay attention to spacing, giving these plants a 48 ” inch berth further.

 Despite having better frost tolerance, ‘Frostproof’ has very delicate roots, which may actually be damaged if they have to compete with neighboring plants.